ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    The path to the directory where the user's final METplus configuration file resides.
 By default, METplus configuration files reside in ``ufs-srweather-app/parm/metplus``.

 ``UFS_WTHR_MDL_DIR``: (Default: ``'{{ userUFS_WTHR_MDL_DIR }}'``)
-   The path to the location where the weather model code is located within the ``ufs-srweather-app`` clone.
+   The path to the location where the UFS Weather Model code is located within the ``ufs-srweather-app`` clone.
 This parameter is set in ``setup.py`` and uses information from the ``Externals.cfg`` file to build the correct path.
-It is built with knowledge of HOMEdir and often corresponds to ``ufs-srweather-app/sorc/ufs-weather-model``.
+It is built with knowledge of ``HOMEdir`` and often corresponds to ``ufs-srweather-app/sorc/ufs-weather-model``.

 ``ARL_NEXUS_DIR``: (Default: ``'{{ [SORCdir, "arl_nexus"]|path_join }}'``)
    The path to the user's NEXUS directory.
 By default, NEXUS source code resides in ``ufs-srweather-app/sorc/arl_nexus``.